Kava: Australia

 In Australia, the supply of kava is regulated through the National Code of Kava Management.
 Travellers to Australia are allowed to bring up to 4 kg of kava in their baggage, provided they are at least 18 years old and the kava is in root or dried form.
-Commercial import of larger quantities is allowed, under licence for medical or scientific purposes.
-These restrictions were introduced in 2007 after concern about abuse of kava in indigenous communities.
+Commercial import of larger quantities is allowed under licence for medical or scientific purposes.
+These restrictions were introduced in 2007 after concern was raised about abuse of kava in indigenous communities.
 Initially, the import limit was 2 kg per person; it was raised to 4 kg in December 2019, and a pilot program allowing for commercial importation was implemented on 1 December 2021.

 The Australian Therapeutic Goods Administration has recommended no more than 250 mg of kavalactones be taken in a 24‑hour period.

 Kava possession is limited to 2 kg per adult in the Northern Territory.
-While it was previously banned in Western Australia in the 2000s, the Western Australian Health Department announced the lifting of the ban in February 2017, bringing Western Australia "into line with other States" where it has always remained legal, albeit closely regulated.
+While it was previously banned in Western Australia, the Western Australian Health Department lifted the ban in February 2017, bringing Western Australia "into line with other States" where it has always remained legal, albeit closely regulated.